Accessibility statement

 ORCiD: 0000-0002-8538-7579

-Paul McGonigal is a Reader in Functional Organic Materials and EPSRC Fellow.
+Paul McGonigal is a Professor in Functional Organic Materials and EPSRC Fellow.
 He investigates dynamic process in organic functional materials with emphasis on exploiting stabilised, highly substituted aromatic carbocations, fluxional carbon cages, and supramolecular chemistry.
 Students in the group are exposed to a wide range of techniques in organic synthesis, advanced spectroscopy, organometallics, electrochemistry, and DFT modelling.

 Please see our group web page for regular updates and news about the McGonigal Group's research, publications and group members.